 Discussion of Results

-(1) The analysis results using the above named methods gave all the bending moments in the staircase to be sagging.
+- The analysis results using the above-named methods gave all the bending moments in the staircase to be sagging.

-(2) Finite element plate model gave the maximum sagging at the flight to be 41.1 kNm (see Fig 5), while the maximum sagging moment on the landing was found to be 32.6 kNm (see Fig 6).
-This result was found in both pinned-pinned model and pinned-roller model, therefore, there is no difference in using any of the support conditions in Staad Pro.
+- The finite element plate model gave the maximum sagging at the flight to be 41.1 kNm (see Fig 5), while the maximum sagging moment on the landing was found to be 32.6 kNm (see Fig 6).
+This result was found in both the pinned-pinned and pinned-roller model, therefore, there is no difference in using any of the support conditions in Staad Pro.

-(3) Static 2D frame model of the staircase gave the maximum sagging moment on the flight to be 41.1 kNm, while the maximum sagging moment on the flight was 33.82 kNm (see Fig 10 and 11).
+- The static 2D frame model of the staircase gave the maximum sagging moment on the flight to be 41.1 kNm, while the maximum sagging moment on the flight was 33.82 kNm (see Fig 10 and 11).
 In principle, it can be said there is no difference in modelling the staircase as a simple 2D frame or as a 3D plate model.
-The former is more economical time wise.
+The former is quicker and less complicated.

 To take care of this, let us modify the flight dimensions as follows;